ConOLeary/Predicting_Bike_Distribution/README.md

 06 / 08 / 2021

 * Well on the way to fixing fullness_xago once and for all.
 However, every data_day has a row of 0s at their end, which I will solve at the root earlier, rather then compensating for it when generating features
+* Things i've learned from this project that have little to nothing to do with machine learning:
+    Don't start structuring your data until you know what you want from it If you write code with questionable use of indices, everything built on top of that has to compensate for the irregularity
+    When divising algorithms, visualise it with a pen and paper wherever applicable
+* I should evaluate to see how often the models are completely accurate, as well as how often they are wrong by 1 or 2 bikes

 05 / 08 / 2021